-The following table presents significant terms of certain investments at June 30, 2020:
+The following table presents significant terms of certain investments at June 30, 2021:

-(in thousands of dollars) ı INIVERSITY OF CALIFORNIA INVESTMENT TYPE FAIR VALUE UNFUNDED COMMITMENTS REMAINING LIFE (YEARS) REDEMPTION TERMS AND RESTRICTIONS Absolute return \$3,152,870 \$189,458 0 to 5 Not eligible for redemption and lock-up provisions ranging from 0 to 3 years.
+(in thousands of dollars) U INIVERSITY OF CALIFORNIA INVESTMENT TYPE UNFUNDED FAIR VALUE COMMITMENTS REMAINING LIFE (YEARS) REDEMPTION TERMS AND RESTRICTIONS Absolute return \$2,454,638 \$160,067 0 to 5 Not eligible for redemption and lock-up provisions ranging from 0 to 3 years.
 For securities not eligible for redemptions the underlying assets are estimated to be liquidated within 3 to 5 years.
 For securities eligible for redemptions, after initial lock-up expires, redemptions are available on a rolling basis and require 30 to 365 days' prior notification.
-Private equity 2,760,306 1,478,180 0 to 15 Not eligible for redemption.
-Real assets 779,067 397,534 0 to 15 Not eligible for redemption.
-Real estate and real estate investment trusts 963,395 407,334 0 to 10 Closed end funds are not eligible for redemption.
-For open end funds, redemptions are generally on a quarterly basis where the redemption date is the last day of each quarter.
-Payments of withdrawal requests are generally made within 45 days.
-U.S. equity funds 2,829 Redemptions generally require at least 0-90 days written notice of intention to terminate as of a date specified in the notice.
-Payments of withdrawal requests are generally made within 0-120 days.
-Non-U.S. equity funds 1,866,199 Redemptions require at least 7-180 days prior written notice of intention to terminate as of a date determined by the legal agreement between the investment manager and The Regents of the University of California.
+Private equity 4,547,608 1,455,049 0 to 15 Not eligible for redemption.
+Private credit 350,807 82,387 0 to 10 Not eligible for redemption and lock-up provisions ranging from 0 to 10 years.
+For securities not eligible for redemptions the underlying assets are estimated to be liquidated within 3 to 7 years.
+For securities eligible for redemptions, after initial lock-up expires, redemptions are available on a rolling basis and require 30 to 365 days prior notification before winding down.
+Real assets 605,065 318,325 0 to 15 Not eligible for redemption.
+Real estate and real estate investment trusts 926,191 339,130 0 to 10 Closed-end funds are not eligible for redemption.
+For open-end funds, redemptions are generally on a quarterly basis where the redemption date is the last day of each quarter.
+Payments of withdrawal requests are generally made within four quarters.
+U.S. equity funds 2,858 Redemptions generally require at least 0 to 90 days written notice of intention to terminate as of a date specified in the notice.
+Payments of withdrawal requests are generally made within 0 to 120 days.
+Non-U.S. equity funds 2,745,222 Redemptions require at least 7 to 180 days prior written notice of intention to terminate as of a date determined by the legal agreement between the investment manager and The Regents of the University of California.
 Withdrawals will occur on the last business day of the month and are subject to certain withdrawal guidelines.
-Balanced funds 245,192 Redemptions require at least twelve months prior written notice of intention to terminate as of a date specified in the notice.
+Balanced funds 337,111 Redemptions require at least 12 months prior written notice of intention to terminate as of a date specified in the notice.
 Withdrawals will occur on the last business day of the month and are subject to certain withdrawal guidelines.

-(in thousands of dollars) CAMPUS FOUNDATIONS INVESTMENT TYPE FAIR VALUE UNFUNDED COMMITMENTS REMAINING LIFE (YEARS) REDEMPTION TERMS AND RESTRICTIONS Absolute return \$2,819,938 \$76,868 0 to 3 Generally, lock-up provisions ranging from 0 to 3 years.
+(in thousands of dollars) CAMPUS FOUNDATIONS INVESTMENT TYPE FAIR VALUE UNFUNDED COMMITMENTS REMAINING LIFE (YEARS) REDEMPTION TERMS AND RESTRICTIONS Absolute return \$3,577,253 \$102,750 0 to 1 Generally, lock-up provisions ranging from 0 to 3 years.
 After initial lock-up expires, redemptions are available and require 30 to 180 days' prior notification.
-Private equity 1,219,737 850,438 0 to 16 Generally, lock-up provisions ranging from 0 to 16 years.
+Private equity 2,153,219 1,191,009 0 to 15 Generally, lock-up provisions ranging from 0 to 16 years.
 After initial lock-up expires, redemptions are available and require 30 to 180 days' prior notification.
-Other investments 202,722 68,507 9 Not eligible for redemption.
-Real estate and real estate investment trusts 413,503 122,726 0 to 14 Not eligible for redemption.
-U.S. equity and Non-U.S. equity funds 2,220,011 21,630 0 to 4 Generally, lock-up provisions ranging from 0 to 4 years.
+Real assets 108,715 34,126 0 to 12 Not eligible for redemption.
+Real estate and real estate investment trusts 392,952 292,538 0 to 12 Not eligible for redemption.
+U.S. equity and non-U.S. equity funds 2,970,260 18,331 0 to 15 Generally, lock-up provisions ranging from 0 to 4 years.
 After initial lock-up expires, redemptions are available and require 0 to 365 days' prior notification.